 The Board of Directors presently consists of nine members.
-If Proposal 1 for the establishment of a classified board of directors with staggered three-year terms is approved by the stockholders, then the Board will consist of three Class I directors (whose term expires in 2001), three Class II directors (whose term expires in 2003).
+If Proposal 1 for the establishment of a classified board of directors with staggered three-year terms is approved by the stockholders, then the Board will consist of three Class I directors (whose term expires in 2001), three Class II directors (whose term expires in 2002) and three Class III directors (whose term expires in 2003).
 If Proposal 1 is not approved, then all nine directors will be elected to serve a one-year term.